stianeklund/TS-480-Panel/Panel/README.md

 # Init / startup sequence

+This is data that the panel receives from the radio.
 ```
 01       <-- Turn on
-01       <-- Turn on
+01       <-- Turn on  <-- some time needs to pass before executing RO etc below
 :        <-- 0x3A NB?
 R0       <-- Read memory?
 Definitely memory related
-It repeats this sequencne quite a bit, could be loading VFO's and memories with different values?
+It repeats this sequence quite a bit, could be loading VFO's and memories with different values?
 20       <-- Exit Memory mode
 61       <-- Read XIT
 71       <-- Show ALC Meter
-80       <-- Read Squeltch value?
+80       <-- Read squelch value?
 94       <-- USB/LSB etc...
 Mode
 ;4077620 <-- Frequency
 <